 What if I’m still experiencing difficulty at the end of my forbearance?

 We strongly encourage you to explore your long-term options as soon as possible.
 There are several existing programs for clients who are experiencing difficulty but can pay a reduced payment amount.

 You may be eligible for a standard hardship forbearance if your difficulty is unrelated to coronavirus or its impact on the economy, but note that all normal terms and conditions (including capitalization of interest) would apply.
 Please contact us here if you are nearing the end of your coronavirus forbearance and anticipate difficulty making payments.

-No. Earnest will report loans enrolled in the coronavirus disaster forbearance program as “current” with a payment history of “deferred” and a special comment of “affected by natural or declared disaster."
+No. Earnest reported loans enrolled in the coronavirus disaster forbearance program as “current” with a payment history of “deferred” and a special comment of “affected by a natural or declared disaster."
 Any delinquency on your loan has been addressed with this forbearance; however, it will not remove any prior delinquency information reported to the consumer reporting agencies.
 If you have questions about the impact of this forbearance on your FICO score, please visit www.myfico.com.